-This prospectus relates to the offering from time to time of a total of 5,187,500 shares of the Class A common stock of Odetics, Inc. or interests therein by the selling stockholders listed on page 17 and their transferees.
-All of these shares were issued or are issuable to the selling stockholders in connection with a private placement completed in August 2002.
+This prospectus relates to the offering from time to time of a total of 213,316 shares of the Class A common stock of Odetics, Inc. by the selling stockholders listed on page 14.
+All of these shares were issued to the selling stockholders in cancellation of outstanding indebtedness owed to the selling stockholders by us or our subsidiaries.
 The prices at which the selling stockholders may sell their shares will be determined by the prevailing market price for their shares or in negotiated transactions.
 We will not receive any of the proceeds from the sale of these shares.